Supporting the creation of greener cities

 The investment analysis process involves filtering and potentially combining concepts for procurement.
 Once approval has been granted for investment in a concept, a Request for Proposal will be prepared, asking delivery partners (open or select, depending on size and scope) to provide a detailed submission that address key criteria.
 All responses will then be evaluated against the key criteria before the investment is contracted.

-Do you have a concept you’d like us to consider for our Strategic Co-investment Fund Pool?
+Do you have a concept you’d like us to consider for Hort Frontiers strategic partnership initiative?

-If you are interested in co-investing with Hort Innovation, your concepts are welcome and can be submitted for:
+If you are interested in partnering with Hort Innovation, your concepts are welcome and can be submitted for:

 - Asian Markets Fund